-Whatever people say but the VLC Media Player is one of the best all purposes opensource Media player that supports both Music/Audio files including a quite large number of Video file formats.
-If you just want the best music player along with a capability of video playing without any complicated interface then don’t struggle with multiple players the VLC is one for you.
+Whatever people say but the VLC Media Player is one of the best all purposes opensource Media players that support both Music/Audio files including a quite large number of Video file formats.
+If you just want the best music player along with the capability of video playing without any complicated interface then don’t struggle with multiple players the VLC is one for you.
 The best part is that it is a cross-platform media player available for Linux, Windows, Mac, iOS, and Android.
-It supports hardware decoding on most of the platform that allows to it use the power of your installed graphics to play the high bit rate audio files and ultra-resolution videos smoothly.
-It has the ability to stream video and audio over the network, just you need to enter the URL of the server in the player from where you want to stream the content.
+It supports hardware decoding on most of the platforms that allow you to use the power of your installed graphics to play the high-bit-rate audio files and ultra-resolution videos smoothly.
+It can stream video and audio over the network, just you need to enter the URL of the server in the player from where you want to stream the content.
 The user can customize the VLC player look by using the hundred of the skins available on the VLC’s official website, moreover, if you have coding knowledge then you can create your own.

 Link to download VLC media player.

-The Clementine is the popular choice of the Linux user those want a dedicated free and open source music player.
-It is a cross-platform music player inspired by other Linux Music player Amarok 1.4.
+The Clementine is the popular choice of Linux user who wants a dedicated free and open-source music player.
+It is a cross-platform music player inspired by another Linux Music player Amarok 1.4.
 Having cross-platform support, it is available for Linux, Windows, and Mac OX.
 The Clementine is written in QT and offers a tree structure navigation to easily go through the music list.
-It supports internet radio from the popular channel or sources such as Soundcloud, Spotify, Grooveshark, SKY.fm, Digitally Imported, JAZZRADIO.com, Icecast, SomaFM, Magnatune, Jamendo, and Subsonic servers.
+It supports internet radio from popular channels or sources such as Soundcloud, Spotify, Grooveshark, SKY.fm, Digitally Imported, JAZZRADIO.com, Icecast, SomaFM, Magnatune, Jamendo, and Subsonic servers.

 Another great feature is the Remote Control, it offers an app called Clementine Remote that lets you control your installed “Clementine” on Ubuntu or any other OS remotely.

 Website Link to download Clementine Ubuntu music player.